By Carla Olivo, USMC Spouse

-Amazing Military Kids
+Amazing Military Brats

 We refer to them as “our littlest heroes” or “unsung heroes.”
 They are the part of the military family that did not get to “choose” this life and every April we celebrate them!
 Here’s why.

 Mil-kids can recite the Pledge of Allegiance often before they can read.
 When they hear the colors play, they stop, even if it’s in the middle of a soccer game and show their respect.
 They are the first to stand and place their hand over their heart and belt out our national anthem.

 These military brats know what it means in their heart to honor something bigger than themselves.